tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

-**STRANGER THINGS ABOUT YOUR APPLE II, part 2**
+# STRANGER THINGS ABOUT YOUR APPLE II, part 3
 An A2SE series about things you did not know about your Apple II or maybe simply forgot.

+# Part 3: Inline Text Modes

-Today, we're going to discover how you can
+In this article we're going to discover how you can
 - integrate `FLASH`/`INVERSE`/`NORMAL` commands within strings and strings variables
 - display `FLASH`/`INVERSE` characters in listings
 - `PRINT` normally unprintable control-characters in order to plot brown and orange pixels on the lores screen (wtf ?)